Dog Anxiety Medication Pros & Cons: The Best Ways To Help Your Dog

 Selective Serotonin-Reuptake Inhibitors (SSRI)

-The medications within the SSRI class work on many types of anxiety by increasing serotonin in the brain.
-Common SSRI dog anxiety medications include Paroxetine (Paxil), Sertraline (Zoloft), and Fluoxetine (Prozac).
+The medications within the SSRI class work on many types of stress by increasing serotonin in the brain.
+Common SSRI dog stress medications include Paroxetine (Paxil), Sertraline (Zoloft), and Fluoxetine (Prozac).

 Pros: